mlaveaux/mCRL2-rust/README.md

 # Tests

 Tests can be performed using `cargo test`.
 To show print statements during tests use `cargo test -- --nocapture`, and use `cargo test -p sabre --lib` to only run the tests belonging to the Sabre library.
+The `xtask` targets use `cargo nextest run`, which is a test runner that performs all available tests with maximal parallelism and provides better runtime checks and nicer output.
+It can be installed using `cargo install cargo-nextest`.

 # Benchmarks

-For micro benchmarks we use [Criterion.rs](https://crates.io/crates/criterion) and these benchmarks can be executed using `cargo bench`.
+Benchmarks can be executed using `cargo bench`.
 Additionally, we can also install `cargo-criterion` and run `cargo criterion` instead to keep track of more information, such as changes over time.

 # LLVM Sanitizer